A simplex-type algorithm for continuous linear programs with constant coefficients: Decomposition

-\begin{theorem} (i) An optimal solution of M-CLP/M-CLP$^*$ can be decomposed to optimal solutions of internal SCLP/SCLP$^*(x^0, q^N)$ and feasible solutions of Boundary-LP$(\tU, \tx)$ and Boundary-LP$(\tP, \tq)$ satisfying:
+\begin{theorem} (i) An optimal solution of M-CLP/M-CLP$^*$ can be decomposed to optimal solutions of Internal-SCLP/SCLP$^*(x^0, q^N)$ and feasible solutions of Boundary-LP$(\tU, \tx)$ and Boundary-LP$^*(\tP, \tq)$ satisfying:

-(ii) Conversely, a combination of optimal solutions of internal SCLP/SCLP$^*(x^0, q^N)$, and of feasible solutions of Boundary-LP$(\tU, \tx)$ and Boundary-LP$^*(\tP, \tq)$, that satisfy (\ref{eqn.boundarycomp}) can be composed into an optimal solution of M-CLP/M-CLP$^*$.
+(ii) Conversely, a combination of optimal solutions of Internal-SCLP/ SCLP$^*(x^0, q^N)$, and of feasible solutions of Boundary-LP$(\tU, \tx)$ and Boundary-LP$^*(\tP, \tq)$, that satisfy (\ref{eqn.boundarycomp}) can be composed into an optimal solution of M-CLP/M-CLP$^*$.